briefausde/django-blog/README.md

 Simple Django blog website.

 # How to start
-First you need to install requirements in your virtual environment
+Clone repository and install requirements in your virtual environment
 > pip install -r requirements.txt

 and make migrations